-In the last lab we learned how to use schematic capture to design digital circuits in Altera Quartus Prime.
-The steps performed were: understanding the problem statement, deriving a logic function, drawing the logic expression using logic gates (NOT, OR, AND), naming the inputs and the output, and finally using an FPGA to verify the circuit for all possible values of the input.
-This lab is similar.
-However, we will take a different approach.
+In the last lab, we learned how to use schematic capture to design digital circuits in Altera Quartus Prime.
+The steps performed were: understanding the problem statement, deriving a logic function, drawing the logic expression using logic gates (NOT, OR, AND), naming the inputs and the output, and finally using the FPGA and/or ModelSim to verify the circuit for all possible values of the input.
+This lab is similar; however, we will take a different approach.
 We will write Verilog code to describe the logic expression instead of drawing the logic gates.